Comparison4 min read

 Choose the Genesis GV80 if:

-• Long-term reliability and resale (improving as Genesis brand matures) matters
+• Long-term reliability and (improving) resale matter

 Choose the Lincoln Aviator if: